-&lt;sup>2Students who have completed Old Testament or New Testament introductory courses in their undergraduate work with a grade of A or B may be eligible to replace OLDTS 3313 and 3323 and/or NEWTS 3313 and 3323, enrolling in other OLDTS and NEWTS courses instead.
+Students who have completed Old Testament or New Testament introductory courses in their undergraduate work with a grade of A or B may be eligible to replace OLDTS 3313 and 3323 and/or NEWTS 3313 and 3323, enrolling in other OLDTS and NEWTS courses instead.
 An evaluation of the undergraduate transcript must be performed or the student will not be eligible to replace Basic Old and New Testament.
 The student must complete an "Advanced Standing without Credit" application and have a transcript evaluation by the Office of the Registrar.

-&lt;sup>3Students seeking a concentration might be required to take concentration-specific Field Experience courses in that division.
+Students seeking a concentration might be required to take concentration-specific Field Experience courses in that division.
 See Concentrations.

-Overseeing Major Church Projects or Facilities for Recreation and Leisure Ministries ADMIN 3513 or RECMN 4263 3 Total 12 1 Requires concentration-specific field experience.
-Biblical Counseli ing Exposition of Scripture and Counseling or Grief and Crisis Counseling CNSLN 3403 or CNSLN 4303 3 Pre-Marital and Marital Counseling CNSLN 4003 3 Parenting and Family Counseling CNSLN 4103 3 Any Other Counseling Course CNSLN XXXX 3 Total 12 Children's Minist try Children's Minist try Children's Minist Teaching Ministry in Early Childhood Education CHDED 4313 3 3 Teaching Ministry in Early Childhood Education CHDED 4313 Teaching Ministry in Early Childhood Education Parenting and Faith Development CHDED 4313 CHDED 4243 3 Teaching Ministry in Early Childhood Education Parenting and Faith Development Teaching Ministry in Middle/Later Childhood CHDED 4313 CHDED 4243 CHDED 4323 3 Teaching Ministry in Early Childhood Education Parenting and Faith Development Teaching Ministry in Middle/Later Childhood Ministry with Exceptional Children and Their Families or CHDED 4313 CHDED 4243 CHDED 4323 CHDED 4343 or 3 Teaching Ministry in Early Childhood Education Parenting and Faith Development Teaching Ministry in Middle/Later Childhood Ministry with Exceptional Children and Their Families or Creative Arts and Drama for Children CHDED 4313 CHDED 4243 CHDED 4323 CHDED 4343 or CHDED 3523 3 3 Teaching Ministry in Early Childhood Education Parenting and Faith Development Teaching Ministry in Middle/Later Childhood Ministry with Exceptional Children and Their Families or Creative Arts and Drama for Children CHDED 4313 CHDED 4243 CHDED 4323 CHDED 4343 or CHDED 3523 CHDED 4213 3 3 3 3 Teaching Ministry in Early Childhood Education Parenting and Faith Development Teaching Ministry in Middle/Later Childhood Ministry with Exceptional Children and Their Families or Creative Arts and Drama for Children Administration of Early Childhood Programs CHDED 4313 CHDED 4243 CHDED 4323 CHDED 4343 or CHDED 3523 CHDED 4213 Total 3 3 3 Teaching Ministry in Early Childhood Education Parenting and Faith Development Teaching Ministry in Middle/Later Childhood Ministry with Exceptional Children and Their Families or Creative Arts and Drama for Children Administration of Early Childhood Programs 1 Requires concentration-specific field experience.
-CHDED 4313 CHDED 4243 CHDED 4323 CHDED 4343 or CHDED 3523 CHDED 4213 Total 3 3 3

-Philosophy of Christian School Education CSEDU 4953 3
+Master of Arts in Christian Education -Concentrations

-Christian School Curriculum CSEDU 4963 3

-Methods and Instructional Strategies CSEDU 4973 3
+Course Title Course Number Hours Administration Missions and Service Ministries by the Church ADMIN 3353 3 The Church Administrator or Leadership in Recreation and Leisure Ministries ADMIN 4653 or RECMN 4273 3

+Overseeing Major Church Projects or Recreation and Leisure MinistriesFacilities for ReCMN 4263ADMIN 3513 or RECMN 42633Image: Total control of the second control of the Family and Church Financial Management or Pastors and Churches Financial Issues for ADMIN 3603 or ADMIN 3613 3

+Total 12 • • Facilities for 3

-Total 15
+Total 12

 Requires concentration-specific field experience.

+Biblical Counseling

+Exposition of Scripture and Counseling or Grief and Crisis Counseling CNSLN 3403 or CNSLN 4303 3

+Pre-Marital and Marital Counseling CNSLN 4003 3

+Parenting and Family Counseling CNSLN 4103 3

+Any Other Counseling Course CNSLN XXXX 3

+Total 12

+Children's Ministry

+Teaching Ministry in Early Childhood Education CHDED 4313 3 Parenting and Faith Development CHDED 4243 3 Teaching Ministry in Middle/Later Childhood CHDED 4323 3 Ministry with Exceptional Children and Their Families or CHDED 4343 or Creative Arts and Drama for Children CHDED 3523 3 Administration of Early Childhood Programs CHDED 4213 3 Total 15 Requires concentration-specific field experience.

+Christian School Education

+Christian School Administration CSEDU 4753 3 Christian School Legal Issues and Finance CSEDU 4763 3 Philosophy of Christian School Education CSEDU 4953 3 Christian School Curriculum CSEDU 4963 3 Methods and Instructional Strategies CSEDU 4973 3 Total 15

+$1{Requires \ concentration-specific \ field \ experience.}$

-Collegiate M linistry
+Collegiate Ministry

-Understanding and Reaching Collegians COLMN 4503 3

-Financing and Launching Collegiate Ministry COLMN 4513 3

-The Collegiate Minister COLMN 4523 3

-Developing Collegian Disciple-Makers COLMN 4533 3

-Campus Ministry Internship COLMN 4393 3
+Understanding and Reaching Collegians COLMN 4503 3 Financing and Launching Collegiate Ministry COLMN 4513 3 The Collegiate Minister COLMN 4523 3 Developing Collegian Disciple-Makers COLMN 4533 3 Campus Ministry Internship COLMN 4393 3 Total 15

-Total 15

 Requires concentration-specific field experience.

-Family Min nistry
+Family Ministry

 Adult Discipleship Strategies ADUED 4383 3

 Parenting & Faith Development CHDED 4243 3

 Pre-Martial and Marriage Counseling CNSLN 4003 3

 Ministry with Families of Teenagers STMIN 4333 3

 Chose ONE course from the areas: 3

-Chose ONE course from the areas: Childhood Ministry (CHDED) 3
+Childhood Ministry (CHDED)

-3
+Student Ministry (STMIN)

+Biblical Counseling (CNSLN)

+Homemaking (HMKNG)

+Women's Ministry (WOMIN)

+Total 15

+Requires concentration-specific field experience.

+Hispanic Studies